sidneyshafer/vs-code-github-setup/readme.md

-# Visual Studio Code Github Repo Setup
+# Visual Studio Code Github Repository Setup
 This repo contains instructions for setting up a repository in Visual Studio Code environment.

 ## Instructions
-1. Create a new repo on Github.
+1. Create a new repository on Github.
-2. Copy link of Github repo.
+2. Copy the link of your Github repository.
 3. Open terminal in Visual Studio Code and write the following commands:
 ```
 git init
 git add .
 git commit -m 'Initial Commit'
-git remote add origin [github repo link]
+git remote add origin [your github repo link]
 git branch -M main
 git push -u origin main
 ```
-To Commit Code (after repo has been connected to github):
+To Commit Code - *after repository has been connected to github:*
 ```
 git add .
 git commit -m 'Code Commit'